zijianhuang/webapiclientgen/README.md

 	1. [AXIOS](https://www.nuget.org/packages/Fonlow.WebApiClientGenCore.Axios/)
 	1. [Aurelia](https://www.nuget.org/packages/Fonlow.WebApiClientGenCore.Aurelia/)
 	1. [Fetch API](https://www.nuget.org/packages/Fonlow.WebApiClientGenCore.Fetch/)
+1. Develop TypeScript code generator through the CodeDOM approach, then use package [Fonlow.TypeScriptCodeDOMCore](https://www.nuget.org/packages/Fonlow.TypeScriptCodeDOMCore).
+1. Develop TypeScript code generator through the CodeDOM approach for POCO and more, then use package [Fonlow.Poco2TSCore](https://www.nuget.org/packages/Fonlow.Poco2TsCore) , or use PowerShell 7 scripts.
+1. Generate TypeScript type interfaces, then use [Poco2TSCore.exe, a console app](https://github.com/zijianhuang/webapiclientgen/releases/tag/v7.2).
+1. Develop a feature that reads XML document of an .NET assembly, then use package [Fonlow.DocCommentCore](https://www.nuget.org/packages/Fonlow.DocCommentCore).

 **Hints:**

 * [OpenApiClientGen](https://github.com/zijianhuang/openapiclientgen) based on key components of WebApiClientGen is a spin-off for generating client API codes in C# and TypeScript according to a definition file of Swagger/Open API Specification.
-* WebApiClientGen does not utilize Swagger / OpenAPI definitions, but generate codes from run time type info of a running Web API of the debug build, getting rid of the inherent limitations of OpenAPI against .NET types and Web API to give better developer experience to ASP.NET Web API developers.
+* WebApiClientGen does not utilize Swagger / OpenAPI definitions, but generate codes from run time type info of a running Web API of the debug build, getting rid of the inherent limitations of OpenAPI against .NET types and Web API to give better developer experience to ASP.NET (Core) Web API developers.

 **Remarks:**